 Consider a Support Harness

 Going up stairs, jumping into the car, or hopping onto the sofa is not only uncomfortable for dogs with joint issues, it can actually be dangerous.
 If you have a particularly stubborn pup who believes in “mind over matter,” they may try something their body can’t handle anymore and hurt themselves.
-A quality support harness like T.U.S.H. allows you to easily help them up stairs and onto elevated surfaces, saving their joints in the process (and sparing your back).
+A quality support harness like Help’Em Up which allows you to easily help them up stairs and onto elevated surfaces, saving their joints in the process (and sparing your back).
 Plus, you can use it for support while walking your dog, so they still get some exercise to help prevent muscle atrophy.

 You’ve already done a wonderful thing for your 4-legged friend by providing the surgery they need for better joints.
 If you can start viewing aftercare as a lifelong process and follow these steps, both you and your pup will be better off in the long run.